Kent State Remembers May 4, 1970

 Friday, May 2

-At 3 p.m. in the Kent Student Center Kiva, author David Paul Kuhn will discuss his book “The Hardhat Riot: Nixon, New York City and the Dawn of the White Working-Class Revolution.”
-Historians will join Kuhn for a moderated panel discussion that explores the significance of the 1970 Hardhat Riot and its lasting impact.
-Panelists joining Kuhn are Thomas Grace, Ph.D.; Mary Ann Heiss, Ph.D.; and Gregory Wilson, Ph.D.
-This panel will examine the intersection of protest, politics and class conflict – then and now – drawing connections between past and present divisions in American society.
-This ticketed event is free and open to the public.
-Tickets will be available for download on April 4.
+At 3 p.m. in the Kent Student Center Kiva, author David Paul Kuhn discussed his book “The Hardhat Riot: Nixon, New York City and the Dawn of the White Working-Class Revolution.”
+Historians joined Kuhn for a moderated panel discussion that explores the significance of the 1970 Hardhat Riot and its lasting impact.
+The panel was moderated by President Todd Diacon; panelists included Thomas Grace and Gregory Wilson, Ph.D.

 Saturday, May 3

-Operation Babylift: A 50-Year Retrospective and Personal History will take place at 1 p.m. in the Kent Student Center Kiva.
-The event explores the lasting impact of the Vietnam War through the perspectives of adoptee Mahli Xuan Mechenbier, J.D., and retired Maj.
-Gen. Ed Mechenbier, a Vietnam prisoner of war, connecting the war’s humanitarian and historical consequences to Kent State’s legacy.
-Tickets will be available for download on April 4.
+Operation Babylift: A 50-Year Retrospective and Personal History was held at 1 p.m. in the Kent Student Center Kiva.
+The event explored the lasting impact of the Vietnam War through the perspectives of adoptee Mahli Xuan Mechenbier, J.D., and retired Maj.
+Gen. Ed Mechenbier, a Vietnam prisoner of war, connects the war’s humanitarian and historical consequences to Kent State’s legacy.

 Sunday, May 4